bertiebertolo/MosquitoSound/README.md

 MIT License
 ## Contact

-For questions or collaborations, please open an issue or contact [your email].
+For questions or collaborations, please open an issue or contact albertothornton@outlook.com.

 ---